Moments and growth indices for the nonlinear stochastic heat equation with rough initial conditions: Proof of existence, uniqueness and moment estimates

 Before proving this proposition, we need the following proposition.

 \begin{proposition} There are three universal constants $C_1=1$, $C_2 =\frac{\sqrt{2}-1}{\sqrt{\pi}}$, and $C_3 = \frac{1}{\sqrt{\pi}}$, such that for all $s,t$ with $0\le s\le t$ and $x\in\R$,

-where we use the convention that $G_\nu(t,\cdot)\equiv 0$ if $t\le 0$. \end{proposition}
+where we use the convention that $G_\nu(t,\cdot)\equiv0$ if $t\le0$. \end{proposition}

-\begin{remark} Similar estimates can be found in e.g., \cite[Lemma 6.2]{Shiga94Two} and \cite[Theorem 6.7]{Khoshnevisan09Mini}.
+\begin{remark} Similar estimates can be found in, for example, \cite{Shiga94Two}, Lem\-ma~6.2, and \cite{Khoshnevisan09Mini}, Theorem~6.7.
 The above is a slight improvement because all three constants are best possible.
-Since the values of these constants are not essential here, we refer to \cite[Proposition 2.3.9]{LeChen13Thesis} for the proof.
-Note that $C_1 = 1$ was not obtained in this reference, but with a slight change in the last lines of the proof of \cite[Proposition 2.3.9(i)]{LeChen13Thesis}, the value $C_1 = 1$ can be obtained, and this is optimal. \end{remark}
+Since the values of these constants are not essential here, we refer to \cite{LeChen13Thesis}, Proposition~2.3.9, for the proof.
+Note that $C_1 = 1$ was not obtained in this reference, but with a slight change in the last lines of the proof of~\cite {LeChen13Thesis}, Proposition~2.3.9(i), the value $C_1 = 1$ can be obtained, and this is optimal. \end{remark}